CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

-# Tools for dApp Developers
+# Decentralized blockchain applications (dApps) - Draft in progress ...

-## User Interfaces
+## Background - Interfaces
-One key component of a decentralized application, is its user interface.
+One key component of a decentralized application, is its interface.
 An interfaces can take the form of a native application, a web application or command line program.
 These days most desktop, mobile and web applications offer responsive user-friendly interfaces with very good usability.

 But what about decentralized blockchain applications (dApps)?